TimOliver/TOInsetGroupedTableView/README.md

 On iOS 13 and above, it defers back to using the system implementation, meaning absolutely no extra configuration code is required.

-This library is fantastic for developers adopting the new rounded corners style of table views in their apps, but are still supporting iOS 12.
+This library is fantastic for developers adopting the new rounded corners style of table views in their apps, but are still supporting iOS 11 or iOS 12.

 ## Features
 * Brings the modern rounded corners look to table views in previous versions of iOS.